britco/stonewall/README.md

 ## Setup with Backbone & Rivets

 Stonewall works really well with a Rivets & Backbone setup.
-If you want to use Stonewall in this setup, first set up rules on the Backbone model:
+If you want to use Stonewall in this setup, first set up rules on the Backbone model's _validation_ property:

 	UserModel = Backbone.Model.extend({
+		validation: {
 			email: [
 				{
 					required: true,
 					msg: 'required'
 				},
 				{
 					pattern: 'email',
 					msg: 'invalid format'
 				}
 			]

 			username: [
 				{
 					required: true
 					msg: 'required'
 				},
 				{
 					minLength: 4
 					msg: 'must be at least 4 characters'
 				},
 				{
 					pattern: /^[.\w-]+$/
 					msg: 'invalid format'
 				}
 			]
+		}
 	});

 Then, set up the rivets binding: